needle-mirror/com.unity.package-manager-ui/Documentation~/package-manager-ui.md

 ### Filtering the list

-To change which packages appear in the list, select the scope you want from the drop-down menu in the left hand corner of the Packages window.
+To change which packages appear in the list, select the scope you want from the drop-down menu in the left-hand corner of the Packages window.

 ![](Images/PackageManagerUI-Filtering.png)